JellePiepenbrock/Boolan/README.md

 Which matches the polynomial that was given earlier.

+### Linearity testing
-Its also possible to do linearity testing, which works as follows.
+Its also possible to do (rudimentary) linearity testing, which works as follows.
 We draw a random 9-input Boolean function, which has 512 rows in its truth table, and test whether it is linear.
 If a function is not-linear, the function _test_linearity_ will return some number below 1.0.
 Depending on the number of samples taken, even if the function gives back 1.0, it may not be linear.

 ```python
 random_function = [random.choice([-1, 1]) for k in range(512)]